nikitavoloboev/data/databases/blockchain/ethereum.md

 # [Ethereum](https://www.ethereum.org)

-Ethereum is a virtual machine built on top of the blockchain that lets you create and run smart contracts that then ran on the blockchain.
+Ethereum is a virtual machine built on top of the blockchain that lets you create and run smart contracts that then run on the blockchain.

 ## Links